Access our data

 The Young Lives datasets from the household and child surveys in 2002 (Round 1), 2006 (Round 2), and 2009 (Round 3) are publicly archived and available to download from the UK Data Service, along with the documentation and questionnaires for each survey round.
 For users in our study countries, they are also available on CD-Rom, on request from the Principal Investigator.

-We are currently carrying out fieldwork for the Round 4 survey (between September 2013 and late February 2014).
-Following data cleaning, we expect to release initial findings in early summer 2014, and to archive the data in late-2015.
+We have just completed fieldwork for the Round 4 survey (carried out between September 2013 and late February 2014).
+Following data cleaning, we expect to release initial findings in mid-summer 2014, and to archive the data in late-2015.

 Access via UK Data Service